haddocking/haddocking.github.io/education/molmod_online/simulation.md

   Select the group that contains SOL.
 </a>
 <a class="prompt prompt-cmd">
-  gmx genion -s peptide-water.tpr -o peptide-solvated.gro -conc 0.15 -neutral -pname NA+ -nname CL-
+  gmx genion -s peptide-water.tpr -o peptide-solvated.gro -conc 0.15 -neutral -pname NA+ -nname CL- -p peptide.top
 </a>
 <a class="prompt prompt-question">
   How many ions of each species were added to the box?
 Write this down, you will need this information in the next step!
 </a>

-Unfortunately, the topology is now incorrect.
-Neither program used in this step updates the number of solvent molecules nor that of sodium or chloride.
-To do so, edit the topology file manually and add the correct number of each ionic species to the `[molecules]` section.

 <a class="prompt prompt-info">
-  Edit the topology file to include the newly added ions and adjust the number of solvent molecules.
+  Check the topology file for the newly added ions in the `[molecules]` section compare to previous topology file
 </a>
 <a class="prompt prompt-attention">
-  If something goes wrong with this file you need to start over..!
-Make a backup of the topology file, in case something goes awry.
+  If something goes wrong with the topology file you need to start over..!
+You can always make backup of the topology file, in case something goes awry.
+And you can also choose different names for the topolgy file after each stage (if you find it more convenient for reversing to a previous stage (just take care you use the correct one in the next stage).
 </a>
 <a class="prompt prompt-cmd">
   cp peptide.top peptide.top.backup